-Applications now open for the Summer 2019 harvest season.
+Applications now open for the Fall 2019 harvest season.

 The Farm-to-Home Harvest Crew is a therapeutic-vocational program in which individuals receiving services at the UNC Center for Excellence in Community Mental Health harvest and pack these produce bags in a supportive environment and have the opportunity to socialize with peers and staff during lunch.